 It has also been noted that the listing offered additional accessories to be sold as a package, to the winner of the auction.
 This is against eBay’s policy and is considered an attempt to circumvent their fees.

-The thing that’s clear to me is that eBay has many, many polices for selling on their site.
-If they don’t want your business it would appear that they can find and justify a way to make a listing disappear.
+The thing that’s clear to me is that if eBay doesn’t want your business they can find a way to make a listing disappear.
 Abracadabra!

 ~By commenting you agree to be bound by the rules of this blog.
 If you spot a rule violation, send an e-mail to email@example.com.~ Line and paragraph breaks are automatic in comments.
 The following HTML tags are allowed: